Jovisa/personal-finance-tracker/README.md

 # Personal Finance Tracker
 The tracker keeps a record of financial transactions for a user.
-Trough RESTful APIs. it is possible to do all CRUD operations with Transactions, as well as basic `filtering by type (income or expenses)`
+All CRUD operations are enabled Trough RESTful APIs, as well as basic `filtering by type (income or expenses)`

 ### Stack: